johncarl81/transfuse/documentation.md

 Transfuse follows the convention of declaring the layout directly after the super.onCreate() call in the root Activity.

-If the use cases require a more advanced layout declaration, like defining the layout programatically, use the @LayoutHandler annotation and LayoutHandlerDelegate interface:
+If the use cases require a more advanced layout declaration, like defining the layout programmatically, use the @LayoutHandler annotation and LayoutHandlerDelegate interface:

 {% highlight java %}
 @Activity